 This project was carried out for the Home Office by ISVR Consulting, the Department of Aeronautics and Astronautics, the Wolfson Unit for Marine Technology and Industrial Dynamics, and Hampshire Constabulary.

 We have also measured the noise exposures of motorcycle patrols for one of the motorist breakdown rescue services.
-The measurements were carried out during the motorcyclists' normal duties to determine whether their full-day noise exposures were below the limits of the UK Noise at Work Regulations.
+The measurements were carried out during the motorcyclists’ normal duties to determine whether their full-day noise exposures were below the limits of the UK regulations.

 References in the open literature:

 M.C.
 Lower, D.W.
 Hurst, A.R.
 Claughton and A. Thomas, 1994; Sources and levels of noise under motorcyclists' helmets.
 Proceedings of the Institute of Acoustics, 16, pt 2, 319-326.
 ISBN 1 873082 59 2.